 When you define the specific use and purpose for situation-ready information, you will realize the need for multiple related asset types such as:

 - Emails and social posts to deliver primary assets

 - Versions of assets suitable for pre and post meeting use, public deployment, or customer specific purposes (think text based versions, set-up videos, Slideshare versions, customer-specific education assets)

-	- Communication support materials to explain to content users how to use certain assets (think presentations, videos, white papers, ROI calculators)
+- Communication support materials to explain how to use certain assets (think presentations, videos, white papers, ROI calculators)

 In addition, you might find your primary asset will actually be used for multiple purposes.
 I can hear you thinking, “no problem, we’ll ‘re-purpose’ that asset.”
 Nope.
 Not if you design it right in the first place.

-	Situation-ready content, on purpose, by design means content is designed and created to meet a specific context.
+Situation-ready information, on purpose, by design means content is designed and created to meet a specific context.